kubescape/kubescape/docs/roadmap.md

 ## Planning principles

-Kubescape roadmap items are labeled based on where the feature is used and by their maturity.
+Kubescape roadmap items are label based where the feature is used by their maturity.

-The features serve different stages of the workflow of the users:
+The features serve different stages of the workflow to the users:
 * **Development phase** (writing Kubernetes manifests) - example: The VS Code extension is used while editing YAMLs.
 * **CI phase** (integrating manifests to GIT repo) - example: GitHub action validating HELM charts on PRs.
 * **CD phase** (deploying applications in Kubernetes) - example: running a cluster scan after a new deployment.